eliasbrange/cg-spring-2022/README.md

-# Operations Development Competence Group Spring 2022
+# Operations Development CG - Spring 2022
 This repository contains various experiments in AWS done as part of the Operations Development Competence Group at [13|37](https://1337.tech/) in spring 2022.

 ## Contents